GUP Modified Hawking Radiation in Bumblebee Gravity: SBHBGM SPACETIME

 {{}}

-{which is different than the Kretschmann scalar of the Schwarzschild BH.
+which is different than the Kretschmann scalar of the Schwarzschild BH.
 It means that none of the coordinate transformations link the metric (\ref{iz9}) to the usual Schwarzschild BH.
-When $r=2M$, Eq. (\ref{iz9})\ becomes finite: the coordinate singularity can be removed by applying a proper coordinate transformation.
+When $r=2M$, Eq. (\ref{iz9}) becomes finite: the coordinate singularity can be removed by applying a proper coordinate transformation.
 However, in the case of $r=0$, physical singularity cannot be removed.
-So, we see that the behaviors of the physical ($r=0$) and coordinate ($r=r_{h}=2M$ : event horizon) singularities do not change in the bumblebee vacuum gravity model.}
+So, we see that the behaviors of the physical ($r=0$) and coordinate ($r=r_{h}=2M$ : event horizon) singularities do not change in the BGM.

 The Hawking temperature of the metric (\ref{iz9}) can be computed from Eq.
 (1), in which the surface gravity is given by \cite{myWald}